Samagra-Development/user-service/docs/user service/core-features.md

 1. One crucial advantage of and primary reason for using OTPs is security.
 Since a single-use password will change with each login attempt, the risk of an account being compromised is drastically reduced, if not eliminated.

 2. User service OTPs are randomly generated and sent directly to your mobile phone.
 Randomly generated strings of characters are virtually impossible to guess.

+OTP service specifications are given [here](/src/dst/otp/) and the SMS interface and channel details like Gupshup and CDAC are provided in  [this](/src/dst/sms/) codebase.